DaleOnRails/Skygear/README.md

 - **'will_paginate', '~> 3.1.1'**
 The will paginate gem was used to enable the pagination bar at the top of the listings index page (homepage).

+## Third Party Applications Utilized

+> Detail any third party services that your App will use.

+- **Cloudinary Cloud Storage:** Other alternatives were considered such as AWS, Google Drive, etc. However Cloudinary was chosen for it's simplistic compatibility with Active Storage in rails to allow remote file uploads.

+- **Stripe:** For handling secure payment transactions and processing of credit card details.
+Very helpful to outsource credit card authentication and storage outside of the application to mitigate any security risks and remain PCI compliant.
+Stripe elements were used to create my own custom in-app' checkout form with validation.

+- **Heroku:** Network platform of choice configured with a database, connection to Cloudinary and Stripe.

+---
 ---

 # Design / Planning